 Forced marriage is different from an arranged marriage.
 In an arranged marriage your family takes a lead in introducing your future husband or wife, but you choose whether or not you want to marry them.

 If your family is forcing you into a marriage you don’t want, and are prepared to threaten or hurt you, then this is sometimes called ‘honour’-based violence.

 Forced Marriage – New Offences

-On 16th June 2014 new legislation becomes effective under the Anti-Social Behaviour, Crime and Policing Act 2014 to make forcing someone to marry a criminal offence.
+In 2014 new legislation became effective under the Anti-Social Behaviour, Crime and Policing Act 2014 which made forcing someone to marry a criminal offence.

 A person who is found guilty of the offence is liable to a fine or imprisonment of 7 years.

-It will also be an offence to use deception in order to entice someone abroad so that they can be married against their will.
-The act will also give protection to those lacking mental capacity to make an informed decision about whether to marry or not.
+It is also an offence to use deception in order to entice someone abroad so that they can be married against their will.
+The act also gives protection to those lacking mental capacity to make an informed decision about whether to marry or not.

 The Offence of Breaching a Forced Marriage Protection Order